 Plexiglass Enclosure kit:

 Maybe your printer comes with an enclosure, and maybe it doesn't.
 If it doesn't, look into getting one if you can afford it.
 (They tend to cost around $100-200).
-Alternatively, you can try building your own out of sheets of Lexan (ideally at least 1/8th of an inch thick), or if push comes to shove, even foamcore purchased from the local dollar store can help sometimes.
+Alternatively, you can try building your own out of sheets of Lexan (ideally at least 1/8th of an inch thick), or if push comes to shove, even foamcore purchased from the local dollar store can help in a big way.

 What it does: If you have kids or pets in the house, it's always nice to have a barrier between them and your print job.
-The same goes for a dust, moisture, or other particulate matter that can damage your print.
-But the main thing an enclosure does is regulate temperature and cut down on warping, which again, is essential when printing the larger scale figures.
+The same goes for a dust, moisture, cat and dog hair, or other particulate matter that can damage your print.
+But the main thing an enclosure does is regulate temperature and cut down on warping, which again, is essential when printing larger scale figures.